Horus125/dart-pkg/petitparser/README.md

 This library is open source, stable and well tested.
 Development happens on [GitHub](https://github.com/petitparser/dart-petitparser).
 Feel free to report issues or create a pull-request there.
 General questions are best asked on [StackOverflow](http://stackoverflow.com/questions/tagged/petitparser+dart).

-Up-to-date [class documentation](http://www.dartdocs.org/documentation/petitparser/latest/index.html) is created with every release.
+The package is hosted on [dart packages](https://pub.dartlang.org/packages/petitparser).
+Up-to-date [API documentation](https://pub.dartlang.org/documentation/petitparser/latest/) is created with every release.

 Tutorial